The effects of Water Temperature

 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-Today Tuesday, 26th of January of 2021, the sun rose in Redfish Pass (Captiva Island, North End) at 7:15 am and sunset will be at 6:07 pm.
-In the high tide and low tide chart, we can see that the first low tide was at 6:02 am and the next low tide will be at 4:00 pm.
-The first high tide will be at 2:18 pm and the next high tide at 10:47 pm.
+Today Thursday, 25th of April of 2024, the sun rose in Redfish Pass (Captiva Island, North End) at 6:55:06 am and sunset will be at 7:58:10 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 3:39 am and the next high tide will be at 1:39 pm.
+The first low tide was at 7:07 am and the next low tide will be at 9:11 pm.

-The tidal coefficient today is 68 (average).
-At noon the tidal coefficient increases to 72.
-The day ends with a tidal coefficient of 77.
+The tidal coefficient today is 81, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 79.
+The day ends with a tidal coefficient of 76.

 We can compare these levels with the maximum high tide recorded in the tide tables for Redfish Pass (Captiva Island, North End) which is of 3.0 ft and a minimum height of -1.0 ft.

-The following graph shows the progression of the tidal coefficient in the month of January of 2021.These values give us a rough idea of the tidal amplitude in Redfish Pass (Captiva Island, North End), forecast in January.
+The following graph shows the progression of the tidal coefficient in the month of April of 2024.These values give us a rough idea of the tidal amplitude in Redfish Pass (Captiva Island, North End), forecast in April.

 Large coefficients indicate important high and low tides; major currents and movements usually take place on the sea bed.
 But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in Redfish Pass, the wind in Redfish Pass and the surf forecast in Redfish Pass before you go fishing.